Blac Chyna Filming ‘Keeping Up With The Kardashians’, Is Happy Despite Break Up

-Blac Chyna and Rob Kardashian may have split for good this time, but that hasn’t stopped her from filming Keeping Up With The Kardashians alongside the famous family.
-Baby Dream Kardashian and her son King Cairo are definitely keeping the new mom of two busy, but Blac Chyna has also been putting a lot of time into running her businesses, according to a new report from People.
+Blac Chyna and Rob Kardashian may have split for good this time but that hasn’t stopped her from filming Keeping Up With The Kardashians alongside the famous family.
+Baby Dream Kardashian and her son King Cairo are definitely keeping the new mom of two busy but Blac Chyna has also been putting a lot of time into running her businesses, according to a new report from People.

 As far as her now defunct reality series Rob & Chyna goes, Season 2 had been picked up by the E!
 Network in December but after all the drama and then the split with Rob Kardashian, filming the show has stopped and it looks like the once successful reality show is probably over for good unless she and Rob reconcile again.
 Even then, producers may still decide not to bring back the reality show that detailed Rob and Chyna’s very dysfunctional relationship.